Past project examples

 "Students blossom"... and the media agreed!

 Thornbury in Bloom wanted to engage a wider section of its community by getting young people involved in civic pride, and making the town look beautiful.
 The student team developed a content-managed website and extended the group’s social media presence.
 This project attracted generous media attention from the Bristol Post, Thornbury Gazette and others.
 Thornbury Gazette praised this collaboration between community groups and UWE Bristol and said “More community groups should take up the idea to combine age and experience with youth and innovation for the benefit of all” (Thornbury Gazette, page 27, Gazette Comment, 19 June 2014).
-See the full UWE Bristol news press release here.
+View the press release.

 Phoenix Social Enterprise (winner, Business West community benefit prize 2012/13)